ermlikeyeah/ermlikeyeah.github.io/_posts/2017-10-15-chlamydia-design-sprint-days-one-and-two.markdown

 We’ve been - as [Eliot Hill](https://twitter.com/eliothill)’s [excellent posters](https://github.com/eliothill/service-design-posters) put it - [exploring the problem space](https://github.com/eliothill/service-design-posters/blob/master/Discovery.jpg) so we can then move on to [testing options with hypotheses](https://github.com/eliothill/service-design-posters/blob/master/Alpha.jpg).

 We’ve interviewed 30 patients, pushing hard to make sure we spoke a diverse range of people.
 We have also spoken to a good range of professionals who provide and support healthcare services.
-We’ve analysed everything we heard and got it down as a map, which we digitalised.
+We’ve analysed everything we heard and got it down as a map, which we digitalised (using Google Draw, because it just _worked_).

 Space in the office is at a premium so last weekend I printed off the map of our work, as a poster made up from sheets of A4, so the text on the map was just-readable.
 The map was 2.37 metres long and 1.05 metres high.
 Here it is: